MichalAW/8.2.Temperature-converter/README.md

 # 8.2.Temperature-converter
-Temperature converter without any function.
-Vanilla JS, HtML, SCSS
+First prototype of temperature converter without any function.
+Based on Vanilla JS, HtML, SCSS